Fall-Xavier/instambf/asset/useragent.md

 ### how to use
-follow the input instructions as shown in the example below for each device
+follow input instructions as shown in the example below for each device

 android
 ```